eadlcout/quickstart-ios/messaging/README.md

 Firebase Messaging Quickstart
 =============================

-The Firebase Messaging iOS Quickstart app demonstrates how to connect an iOS app to FCM and how to receive messages.
+The Firebase Messaging iOS quickstart app demonstrates how to connect an iOS app to FCM and how to receive messages.

 Introduction